 – Organized Tours.
 Take a half day Tour of Oaxaca.
 If you have time, take this tour to see cultural and geographical highlights outside the city.
 The highlight of all attractions in Oaxaca (the one you can’t miss) is the Archeological site of Monte Alban.

 – Flights.
 Oaxaca has flights to various parts of Mexico (Mexico City, Guadalajara, Huatulco, Queretaro…) as well as a few flights to the US (Houston, Dallas/Fort Worth).
-We use Expedia for all our flight bookings.

 Have you been to Oaxaca?
 What did you think of it and what were your highlights?
 Bigger question: as a traveler, how do you deal with the whole poverty/begging thing?
 It’s something I’m still struggling with and would appreciate your thoughts.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.